AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_gateway.rst

    Suggestions:

-      1. please check the private DNS configuration if you enable the feature “Use VPC/VNet DNS Server"
+      1. please check the private DNS configuration if you enable the feature `“Use VPC/VNet DNS Server" <https://docs.aviatrix.com/HowTos/gateway.html#use-vpc-vnet-dns-server>`_

          1. Make sure it can resolve a public domain

          2. Make sure it can forward public DNS request to a public DNS

-      2. Allow public traffic on security group and ACL
+      2. `Check basic network configuration of AWS where Aviatrix Gateway locates from AWS portal`_

 T_04.
 Verify connectivity between Controller and Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~